- Fashion and Beauty»

-Red is the dominant Tamsic color and its varying shades from saffron to maroon are most popularly used.
-It is the color of passion and fertility, and is indispensable for the proper completion of day to day rituals.
+Red is the dominant Tamasic color and its varying shades of saffron to maroon are most popularly used.
+It is the color of passion and fertility and is indispensable for the proper completion of day to day rituals.
 The figure of the Mother goddess due to its association with creative energy or Shakti is painted vibrant red.
 It is an auspicious color worn by brides all over India.

 Green is the central color in the chromatic phenomenon and is created by the mingling of yellow and blue.
 It is the color of fruitfulness, contentment, tranquility and hope.

 White is associated with pure light and mystic illumination, which comes from ecstasy and intuitive knowledge.
 The intensity of white color gives vibrant strength to other colors.

 Black is used as a color of totemic rites and magical treatments.
 It is rarely used as a dominating color in embroidery and is used instead to define other colors.

 The popular motifs in Indian embroidery are the peacock, parrot, lotus, fish mango, astdala or octet, snake, flowers, trees, leaves etc.

 The most important motif used in embroidery is the peacock.
 It is one of the most popular means of expression in literature, music, art, dance, culture, painting, clay ceramics, pottery, and brass ware.
 Cotton and silk fabric alike and folk art of every kind have shown special partiality for the peacock.
 It is considered as a state bird and the Hindus consider it as a pious bird.
 Lord Krishna and his Raasleelas or dances too are associated with the peacock.